heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ʕ. *The network fractures the bright whorl: in engines of otherspace, bloodlight and dead stars.
+ʕ. *The network threads the galaxy in lines otherspace, bloodlight and dead stars, in encrypting repeaters and entanglement hubs.
 Yet no hammer, axe, or instrument of iron was to be heard while it was built.*
 <!--*Solomon's Temple was made of whole stone, drafted from the quarry, yet
 no hammer, axe, or instrument of iron was to be heard while it was built.*